thmtvz/betterPrinting/README.md

 setConsProxy function lets you use a totaly custom proxy.
 This is furthered covered in docs.

-PrxSettings is the main method for extendind the Console behaviour.
+PrxSettings is the main method for extendind the Console behavior.
 It provides a interface with the following facilities:

 * augmenting
 * replacing